Many of us are working from home and not driving the distances we had in the past. But, we’re still paying full price for Sirius.

 What to Do When Sirius’ Promotional Plan Ends

-If you recently purchased or leased a new car, your car probably came with a free subscription plan to SiriusXM Radio.
+If you recently purchased or leased a new car, you probably received a free subscription plan to SiriusXM Radio.
 But once that promotional period ends, if you’re like me, you’ll be shocked by the sticker price.
 I saw a charge of more than $100 on my credit card statement.

 The day before my plan was set to expire, I called Sirius.
 “My plan is about to expire,” I told them.
 “I currently have a great deal.
 What promotions do you have available?”
 Apparently, I used the wrong lingo when trying to negotiate.
 Quickly, they informed me that they had no promotions and gave me the same rigamarole about switching to their cheapest plan, under which I would lose CNN, one of my favorite stations.